Psychology - Clinical-Counseling Psychology

 GRE Scores

-The GRE is not required for Fall 2023 applicants and will not be used to evaluate applicants.
-The GRE may be submitted to establish math proficiency.
+The GRE is not required for Fall 2025 admission and will not be used to evaluate applicants.
+The GRE Quantitative Reasoning scores may be submitted only to establish math proficiency if that has not already been met by earning required grades in designated courses in math or psychological statistics.
+(See the notes on math proficiency under Undergraduate Coursework.)
 If you wish to submit GRE scores, use institution code 1319.

 Application Materials